Climbing the Living Walls in Paris

 My friend Susi at the great wall of Patrick Blanc

-According to Low Impact Living, because green walls are vertical, you can’t capture and filter as much storm water through them as you can with a green roof (although with certain configurations you can route water from the roof through a wall system).
-Also, you don’t get quite as much insulation bang for your buck since in most buildings more energy is lost or gained per square foot through the roof than through the walls.
-However, a well-designed green wall on the south side of a building will reduce cooling demands and increase comfort in the summer.
+Because green walls are vertical, they don’t capture and filter storm water like green roof systems can, although with certain configurations, it’s possible to direct water from the roof through a wall system and storm water attenuation panels on certain green wall designs can absorb rainwater.
+Apart from aesthetics and environmental air quality benefits, green walls don’t provide as much insulation bang for your buck as green roofs since in most buildings more energy is lost or gained per square foot through the roof rather than through the walls. that said, a well-designed green wall on the south side of a building will reduce cooling demands and increase comfort in the summer.

 Looking through the window to the interior garden

-Also, think about the benefits in our cities if green walls were more widespread.
-Green spaces wouldn’t be limited to just rooftops, parks or streetside planting areas, but could instead hide or replace some of the concrete and glass on our buildings.
+Think about the future of our cities if green walls were more widespread.
+Green spaces wouldn’t be limited to just rooftops, parks or street side planting areas, but could instead hide or replace some of the cold concrete on our buildings.
 Streets would be cooler.
-Vegetables could be grown in urban spaces that currently sit unused, allowing city dwellers to eat more locally grown food, and reducing the impact of shipping in food from far away.
+Vegetables can grow in urban spaces that currently sit unused, allowing city dwellers to eat more locally grown food, and reducing the impact of shipping in food from far away.
 At least in a small way, cities could begin to reduce some of the carbon they generate.

 So, the next time you’re thinking about replacing a wall at home or redoing an internal or external wall where you work, think about throwing some green into the mix.